-10. Alcohol handrub
+Alcohol handrub

-Alcohol based handrubs (with a minimum 60% alcohol content) offer a practical and acceptable alternative to handwashing in most situations.
+Alcohol based handrubs offer a practical and acceptable alternative to handwashing in most situations.
 It should be applied to all areas of the hands using the steps 2-8 shown in Appendix 1, ensuring that all surfaces of the hands and wrists are covered, until the solution dries.